roma-p/vit/etc/j.md

+# 13/08/22 -------------------------------------------------------------------
+- finish doc on current version of CLI.
+- play with on install and list all things that does not work.

+- find a way to distribues man.
+- autocompletion?

+Playing with viti, notes:
+    - list template
+    - update template using vit template add -f (done on CLI but not in code).

 # 12/08/22 -------------------------------------------------------------------

 x To properly 'play' with the package needs to setup the packaging...
 - Add CLI documentation.
 - Tests:
-    - Change tests to not repeat the "package and asset creation".
-    - Correct tests to handle all the raises.
+    x Change tests to not repeat the "package and asset creation". x Correct tests to handle all the raises.

-Playing with viti, notes:
-    - list template

 # 11/08/22 -------------------------------------------------------------------